Day and night trip around Phuket

 Lures such as the typical popper could be used once the catch limit has been reached for the particular angler, or perhaps other species could be targeted instead.
 However the sight of a bill following a popper all the way right to the boat is really something and many anglers especially from Asia come here only for this purpose!
 However having an initial hook-up is one thing while getting the hook properly set is another.
 In this case poppers might be used as well only to tease the Sailfish for some bait-switching.

 The Big Blues offers multi-day trips to Kuala Rompin in Malaysia from April through October-November.
-Trips are suggested for a minimum of 3 days/2 nights and are recommended for max 4 persons.
+Trips are suggested for a minimum of 2 days/1 nights and are recommended for max 4 persons.
+Departure point is Singapore.

 All our packages to Kuala Rompin in Malaysia are quoted on a "Whole Boat, Private Charter" basis, not per person and include: local taxes, transport from/to Singapore as well as availability of a private driver during your staying in Kuala Rompin, accommodation in Kuala Rompin in a 3* hotel, packed lunch-boxes, bottled water, baits&lures, the use of first class fishing gear and the assistance of our professional crew.